General Fusion: Conceptual design

+In General Fusion's most recent conceptual design, the MTF power plant proposed by General Fusion would produce about 300 MWe from two 150 MW machines running in tandem.
+The net thermal efficiency of the conceptual power plant is approximately 17%.

 Challenges

 Magnetized target fusion has a number of challenges.
 General Fusion's founder and Chief Science Officer noted several specific difficulties that are not present in DC tokamaks.
 These include, but are not limited to: